eatdust/normalmap/README.md

 ---

-You need development files for recent imagemagick core versions (API7) to be installed.
+You need development files for recent imagemagick core versions (API7) to be installed, as well as `pkg-config`.
 Then just do:

     $ waf configure